jaruiz/light52/README.md

-Anyway, until some real documentation is added explaining how to set up and use this project, you are advised to just ignore it.
+Anyway, until some real documentation is added explaining how to set up and use this project, you are not advised to try to use it.
+But don't hesitate to contact me if you decide to try and need help!